 Gov. Charlie Crist, for example, just signed a new compact with the Seminole Tribe.
 It expressly allows the Tribe to have slot machines and banking card games, like blackjack.

 Crist signed a similar tribal-state compact in 2007.
-But he was sued by the viagra House of Representatives.
+But he was sued by the Florida House of Representatives.

-The viagra Supreme Court ruled that Crist and the Seminoles could agree to slot machines, because the State Constitution permits slots in parimutuel outlets in two counties.
+The Florida Supreme Court ruled that Crist and the Seminoles could agree to slot machines, because the State Constitution permits slots in parimutuel outlets in two counties.
 But the Governor simply could not enter into a compact for a prohibited game, like blackjack.
-The Court held the compact invalid, because only the State Legislature online canadian pharmacy decide what forms of gaming are legal in the state.
+The Court held the compact invalid, because only the State Legislature can decide what forms of gaming are legal in the state.